 *Applicants with a job offer not listed above will be considered only at the discretion of the Community Recommendation Committee.

-High skill level occupations such as engineers, aviation technicians, pilots, architecture, legal, supervisors in call centres and chefs are examples of jobs being considered under the Open NOC.
+High skill level occupations such as, legal, supervisors in call centres and chefs are examples of jobs being considered under the Open NOC.

 Don’t know your NOC?